Have you ever felt like you needed to do a digital detox?

 The worst thing about it?
 I was stressed!
 The endless cycle of fights, insults, news (almost always bad), and finger pointing was wearing me down.
 I was unwittingly absorbing all the negative energy on my screen.
 And for what?

 I realized that my digital world was controlling me.
-I needed a detox.
+I needed a digital detox.

 When Screen Time Makes Your Life Worse